-Any surprises?
 Many managers that are concerned and struggle with motivating employees can’t answer these questions meaning they don’t know their employees.
 How can you motivate others when you don’t know what makes them tick?
 The answer: You can’t!

 Get to know the person you had in mind in the motivation exercise above and start creating a sincere, personal connection.
 You will be surprised how quickly that individual positively responds.

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!

 Would you like to contribute a post?